Laishevo: History

 Known as Laishev (Лаишев) since the times of the Khanate of Kazan, it was granted town status in 1781.
 In 1920–1927, it served as the administrative center of a kanton.
 In 1926, it was demoted in status to a selo and given its present name.
 In 1950, it was granted urban-type settlement status.
 It served as the administrative center of a district in 1930–1963 and then again since 1965.
 Town status was granted to it again in 2004.

+On August 22nd, 2013, four members of a family were killed by toxic fumes from some rotten potatoes stored in their basement.

 Administrative and municipal status

 Within the framework of administrative divisions, Laishevo serves as the administrative center of Laishevsky District, to which it is directly subordinated.
 As a municipal division, the town of Laishevo, together with the village of Staraya Pristan, is incorporated within Laishevsky Municipal District as Laishevo Urban Settlement.

 Economy

 As of 1997, economic activity revolved around the starch and fish-processing plants, a garment factory, and a forestry farm.